rombiddle/Top10iOSDeveloper/README.md

 ```
 Given the user doesn't have connectivity
   And there’s a cached version of the requirements
-  And the cache is less than seven days old
  When the user requests to see the feed
- Then the app should display the latest requirements saved
+ Then the app should display the requirements saved

- Given the user doesn't have connectivity
-   And there’s a cached version of the requirements
-   And the cache is seven days old or more
-  When the user requests to see the requirements
-  Then the app should display an error message

 Given the user doesn't have connectivity
   And the cache is empty